 Introduction

-Major environmental disasters such as oil spills are a persistent concern to marine ecosystems worldwide, with major oil disasters striking coastal seas throughout the past century and affecting all oceans.
-Particularly well publicized spills include the Santa Barbara, CA oil spill of 1969 (Squire 1992), the Amoco Cadiz spill off France in 1978 (Conan et al. 1982, Gundlach et al. 1983), and the Deepwater Horizon spill of 2010 (Camilli et al. 2010, White et al. 2012).
-Oil spills is associated with significant impacts on the marine environment, including insults to ecological systems from the intertidal to the deep sea and from plankton to fish to marine mammals (Conan et al. 1982, Paine et al. 1996, Peterson et al. 2003).
+Disturbance is a natural phenomenon, and Earth’s various systems have evolved over millennia coping and adapting to these unpredictable events.
+Major anthropogenic environmental disasters can have similarly disruptive consequences for ecosystems, but may occur more regularly than comparable natural disturbance events.
+As such, these human caused events can place undue burdens on organisms.
+Oil spills are an example of environmental disasters that are a persistent concern to marine ecosystems worldwide, with major spills striking coastal seas throughout the past century and affecting all oceans.
+From 1973 to 2011, nearly 2.7 million m3 of oil have been accidently released into U.S. coastal waters, though, annual rates have dropped substantially over the past 20 years (Ramseur 2012).
+Particularly well publicized spills include the Santa Barbara, CA oil spill of 1969 (Squire 1992), the Amoco Cadiz spill off France in 1978 (Conan et al. 1982, Gundlach et al. 1983), and the Deepwater Horizon spill of 2010 (Camilli et al. 2010, White et al. 2012), which accounted for 30% of the total oil spilled in U.S. waters between 1973 and 2011 (USCG 2013).
+Oil spills have devastating and long lasting impacts on the marine environment, spanning the entire range of ecological systems from the intertidal to the deep sea and from plankton to fish to marine mammals (Conan et al. 1982, Paine et al. 1996, Peterson et al. 2003).

+Ramseur, J. L. (2012).
+Oil Spills in U.S. Coastal Waters: Background and Governance.
+CRS Report for Congress.
+Washington, D.C.: 25.

+USCG (2013).
+Oil Spill Compendium 1969 to 2011.
+Marine Casualty/Pollution Investigations.
+Washington, D.C., United States Coast Guard: 900 pp.

 The impacts of petroleum contamination on marine communities are varied and complex.
-Documented effects range from the acute and direct (e.g. toxicological effects that cause serious injury or immediate death (Garrott et al. 1993, Piatt & Ford 1996) to the gradual and indirect, including negative consequences for growth, development, and reproduction (Collier et al. 1992, Rice et al. 2001, Hicken et al. 2011, Monson et al. 2011).
-In recent years, a consensus has developed indicating that even relatively low levels of exposure can have considerable fitness consequences for individuals (Collier et al. 1993, Hicken et al. 2011, Incardona et al. 2015, Sørhus et al. 2016).
+Documented effects range from the acute and direct (e.g., toxicological effects that cause serious injury or immediate death (Garrott et al. 1993, Piatt & Ford 1996) to the gradual and indirect, including decreased growth, development, and reproduction (Collier et al. 1992, Rice et al. 2001, Hicken et al. 2011, Monson et al. 2011).
+In recent years, the consensus is that even relatively low levels of exposure can have considerable fitness consequences for individuals (Collier et al. 1993, Hicken et al. 2011, Incardona et al. 2015, Sørhus et al. 2016).
 While detailed laboratory studies have repeatedly found negative consequences of petroleum related contaminants, connecting these excellent individual level studies to population or community level effect in natural populations has proven difficult

-(Peterson 2001, Peterson et al. 2003, Awkerman et al. 2016) primarily because information on important components of the ecosystem before the spill are often lacking, natural environmental variation – both spatial and temporal - can obscure signatures of oil impacts in marine communities, and sparse biological sampling may interfere with the detection of any signal of an oil spill (Paine et al. 1996).
+(Peterson 2001, Peterson et al. 2003, Awkerman et al. 2016) primarily because information on important components of the ecosystem before the spill are often lacking, natural environmental variation – both spatial and temporal - can obscure signatures of oil impacts in marine communities, and sparse biological sampling may lack sufficient statistical power to detect oil spill impacts on biota (Paine et al. 1996).